-I’m a long time SecondLife member having joined September, 2006.
-At that time I joined because I worked for IBM who had developed a large sim and we actually had in world meetings.
-IBM left, I stayed.
+I’m a long time SecondLife member having joined back in September, 2006.
+At that time I joined because I worked for IBM who had developed a large sim there.
+We actually had in-world meetings.
+I had a job interview in SL once.
+Anyway, IBM left, I stayed.

 In Hakari there is an open air, sort-of, pagoda.
 When I first entered that space the music changed to something which was unknown to me but within moments I was emotionally overwhelmed.
 I asked Moon about the music and he graciously shared the details with me.